Estimated reading time: 2 minutes

-So instead of traveling to the beach, I like to bring the beach to me.
-It’s easy to give your furniture a coastal look with MudPaint.
-There are so many ways to paint a piece to give it that beachy look.
 You can layer paint, add texture with a saltwash additive, paint stripes, or simply use two beachy colors on a piece.
-I love the last way to achieve a coastal look since it’s quick and easy.
+MudPaint is eco-friendly, LEED-compliant and it’s unique, clay-based formula with natural earthen materials requires little prep work and no waxing for a smooth coat.
 Use Manor White or China White and Seaside or Suede Blue and to give any piece in your home a coastal look.
 Follow these steps to paint your piece!

 - A light sanding is recommended.
 If you are painting over peeling paint, scrape and sand to smooth.
 Our new RAD Pads Sanding Pads are a great option and have 8 different sanding surfaces – from Medium to Very Fine!